Car Seats and Belts

-- When you get out of the vehicle, make sure all children leave the vehicle too, even if you're only stopping for a minute.
+- When you get out of the vehicle, make sure everyone in the car leaves the vehicle too, even if you're only stopping for a minute.
+And lock all doors.

 - Communicate clearly with others.
-Don’t assume someone else is taking the kids out of the car.
+Don’t assume someone else is taking your child out of the car.

 - Always check the backseat before you get out of the car.
 Parents and caregivers can forget they have the baby in the backseat, especially if the child is quiet or has fallen asleep.